harleydutton/tabula-rasa/tabula-rasa/meta/design/pending/sections/storyteller/Tools of the Trade.md

 	- possibly unnecessary, this is what needs scoped out.

 the "new content" folder may need to be split up to accommodate all of these modes.

+---

+I wager most of this belongs in the new content creation section of the document